Best Small 2 Person Tents 2023 | Backpacking & Camping

 - Cons: Expensive.
 Not ultralight.

 As gear reviewers, we tend to be unimpressed by most bells and whistles and prefer simple ultralight tents.
-But we love, love, love the Copper Spur’s features, including the innovative awning vestibules which help ventilate and create good vibes when you’re stuck inside.
-We prefer them open in all but the nastiest of weather, in which case each vestibule offers 9 sq ft, notably larger than average.
+But we make an exception for the Copper Spur’s features, especially the innovative awning vestibules which helps ventilate and create good vibes when you’re stuck inside during daytime rain.
+We prefer them open in all but the nastiest of weather, in which case each vestibule offers 9 sq ft of gear storage, notably larger than average.

 At 2 lbs 11 oz, it’s a bit too heavy to be considered ultralight, which is really our only dig against it, aside from the high price tag.
 But that said, it’s still very lightweight overall, and significantly lighter than the average backpacking tent.